 Jan-Willem BROUWER (1956) studied History in Groningen and Paris (Paris-I, La Sorbonne).
 He obtained his doctorate at the Leiden University.
 He is a senior research fellow at the Centre for Parliamentary History at Nijmegen University.
 Since 1997 he teaches European integration history at the Institute of European Studies at the Catholic University of Louvain (UCL).

-Alexandre de Streel is professor of European law at the Universities of Namur and Louvain in Belgium.
-He is also a member of the cabinet of the Belgian Deputy-Prime Minister and Home Affairs Minister.
-Previously, he worked at the Belgian Permanent Representation to the EU during the 2010 Belgian Presidency where he chaired the Council Working Groups on Employment and Social questions.
-He also worked at the European Commission, in the Directorate-General for Communications Networks, Content and Technology.
-He holds a Ph.D. in Law from the European University Institute (Florence) on the relationship between telecom regulation and competition law, and a Master Degree in Economics from the University of Louvain.
+Alexandre de Streel is the professor of EU Law at the Universities of Namur and Louvain in Belgium.
+Previously, he held different positions related to EU policies: senior EU advisor to the Belgian Deputy Prime Minister and member of the Belgian delegation to the European Council, attaché at the Belgian Permanent Representation to the EU and chair of the Council Social Questions Working Groups during the 2010 Belgian Presidency, policy advisor at the European Commission (Directorate-General for Communications Networks, Content and Technology).
+He holds a PhD in Law from the European University Institute (Florence) on the relationship between telecom regulation and competition law, and a Master Degree in Economics from the University of Louvain.

 Bernard Snoy is a Belgian economist, PhD from Harvard University.
 He is currently visiting Professor at the Institute of European Studies at the Catholic University of Louvain (UCL).
 He has spent most of his career working with European and international organisations.
 The positions he has held include: Executive Director of the World Bank and of the European Bank for Reconstruction and Development (EBRD) and, more recently, Co-ordinator of the economic and environmental activities of the Organisation for Security and Co-operation in Europe (OSCE).